 Steps Boomerang Buyers Should Make Before Buying Again

-According to TransUnion, 2.2 million homeowners who lost their homes during and after the 2009 recession have been returning to the market in recent years and will continue to over the next few.
+TransUnion, 2.2 million homeowners who lost their homes during and after the 2009 recession have been returning to the market in recent years and will continue to over the next few.

 These “boomerang buyers” have met the waiting requirements for securing a mortgage after a bankruptcy, foreclosure, or short sale.
 And depending on when they lost their homes, many are seeing those events fall off their credit reports entirely, giving them a clean slate with which to pursue homeownership again.